The Scott Mission: Services

 The Scott Mission has two locations in Toronto.
-At 502 Spadina Avenue, the Mission offers hot meals, free bag lunches, overnight shelter for 45-50 men each night, shower and laundry facilities, a food and clothing bank, Bible study groups, and fellowship activities.
+At the temporary location at 346 Spadina Avenue, the Mission offers hot meals, overnight shelter for 45-50 men each night, shower and laundry facilities, a food and clothing bank, Bible study groups, and fellowship activities.
 The Mission opened the O'Connor Family Centre in May 2013, at 1550 O'Connor Drive, designed to serve families in the east end of Toronto.
 They offer a Christian Childcare Centre, food and clothing bank, youth programs, and a variety of resources for families.

 The Mission also has a lodge in Collingwood, Ontario, that is used as a retreat centre away from the city.
 The Lodge is located on 113 acre on the Blue Mountain overlooking Georgian Bay, and was a gift to the Mission in honour of founder Rev. Morris Zeidman.

 The group owns a 100 acre campground in Caledon, Ontario, about a 45-minute drive north of Toronto.
 In the summer, around 600 children and youth from low-income neighbourhoods attend The Scott Mission's camp.